danse/migas/deployment.md

+here there are notes that can help for local or remote deployment

-An old page with the previous version of Crumbs can be kept running, with the new one open in a different tab.
+an old page with the previous version of crumbs can be kept running, with the new one open in a different tab

-In the `gh-pages` branch, it's necessary to commit dependencies in the `bower_components` dir.
+in the `gh-pages` branch, it's necessary to commit dependencies in the `bower_components` dir

-Also remove `pure.js` from `.gitignore`.
+also remove `pure.js` from `.gitignore`.
+There could be a commit in gh-pages that already does that

-The manifest needs to be updated, including remote dependencies like libraries.
+the manifest needs to be updated, including remote dependencies like libraries

-#### What i typically do
+#### what i typically do

 - update the version in the manifest
 - checkout to gh-page and rebase
 - build Purescript assets
 - force push

-When switching back to master, it is necessary to run `bower install` again
+when switching back to master, it is necessary to run `bower install` again